 Since then, many entities have recognized the importance of Fallingwater’s artistry.
 In the late 1970s, the U.S. Department of the Interior designated the museum a National Historic Landmark.
 And in 2019, UNESCO added Fallingwater (and seven other Frank Lloyd Wright-designed sites) to its list of World Heritage Sites, marking an impressive international recognition of Fallingwater’s legacy in architecture.

-Fallingwater House by Frank Lloyd Wright Plans
+The Fallingwater House Plans by Frank Lloyd Wright

 Fallingwater House by Frank Lloyd Wright Image Gallery